RasaHQ/rasa-demo/data/nlu/nlu.md

 - which messaging channels does rasa support?
 - which particular messaging channels are supported by rasa?
 - what chat services do you support
+- on what channels can I use rasa

 ## intent:ask_faq_community_size
 - Did you know the size of rasa community?